Political Science M.A.

 The Master of Arts (M.A.) in Political Science provides students of a variety of goals and backgrounds with a rigorous and flexible course of study, an accessible faculty with diverse interests and experiences, and excellent facilities for research and study.

-Expected time to degree with full-time enrollment is four semesters.
+Expected time to degree with full-time enrollment is two semesters.

 The department offers a variety of courses at the graduate level, including seminars in the scope and theory of political science, research methods in the discipline, and seminars in five areas of concentration: